1-877-919-8833

 We accept most Major Insurance Providers.

-Call us at 1-877-253-4673 or click here to verify insurance.
+Call us at 1-877-919-8833 or click here to verify insurance.

 Insurance Coverage and Getting Support at South Shores

 Considering the pivotal role of insurance coverage and affordability in addiction treatment, South Shores Recovery accommodates most major health insurance plans, broadening access to necessary addiction treatment for those struggling.
 Our rehab program is in-network with TRICARE and Aetna, among others.
+Additionally, we offer various treatment programs designed to address substance abuse disorders, ensuring that patients receive the appropriate care tailored to their needs.

 To verify your insurance coverage at South Shores Recovery and gain a comprehensive understanding of the extent and scope of coverage for addiction treatment, it is recommended to reach out to the admissions team for guidance through the verification process.
+Our team will also help you understand the specific treatment components available, which are tailored to meet the individual needs of patients for enhanced effectiveness.